A good reputation is key to survival for companies and can enable a company to stand out against its competitors.

 This March, leading consulting and advisory firm for reputation, Institute commissioned research into the study of the 100 most highly regarded companies across 15 countries.

-Over 61,000 consumers were questioned with the overall study outlining the importance of reputation and how brands and companies should not only acquire but look to retain.
+Over 61,000 consumers were questioned.
+Overall, the study outlined the importance of reputation and how brands and companies should both acquire and look to retain.

 The infographic based on the findings from the report shows that there is a significant and clear positive correlation between the impact of reputation and support.